sergcpp/Ray/README.md

 ### Android
 Status of OpenCL on Android is still unclear and seems like it only works on a small number of devices, so OpenCL backend is disabled by default.
 But library includes reference and NEON implementations, which work on Android.
 For compilation Android NDK tools are needed.
-For details about compilation with cmake and ninja please see: https://github.com/SerhiiY-94/occdemo/blob/master/build_android.py
+For details about compilation with cmake and ninja please see: <https://github.com/SerhiiY-94/occdemo/blob/master/build_android.py>

 ## Usage
-### Image rendering:
+### Image rendering
 ```c++
 #include <Ray/RendererFactory.h>